jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 Aside from being able to write your own iterators, we now have some handy iterators in the standard library, like `slices.Values` to iterate over the values in a slice (useful if you want to consume an iterator somewhere and have a slice), `maps.All`, `maps.Keys` and `maps.Values` for iterating over maps, things like `strings.Lines` for iterating over all of the lines in a string, and a bunch more.
 Some iterator functions in the stdlib end with `Seq` to differentiate themselves from the pre-existing non-iterator functions that came before.

 Rust iterators are generally more difficult to write, because there is not yet any public-facing `gen` keyword to write functions which can `yield` multiple values.
 Also, sync and async code is written and handled very differently in Rust, and so we have `Iterator` for synchronous iteration and `Stream` (in a library) for async iteration.
-Go has none of these issues; iterators can be synchronous or asyncronous, and we can yield values as we go without any special syntax, because the Go runtime handles swapping between coroutines and so on under the hood where needed.
+Go has none of these issues; iterators can be synchronous or asynchronous, and we can yield values as we go without any special syntax, because the Go runtime handles swapping between coroutines and so on under the hood where needed.

 # Closing thoughts

 Go has always moved slowly and carefully as a language (which I appreciate more and more as time goes on and I see languages and software in general always pushing to evolve and change, and often messing it up), but I really love how it's evolved over the past decade.
 Iterators and Generics add two of the big feature that I sorely missed to the language, and makes it possible for me to write the sort of code I want to write.
-Whle I still have various other gripes, the same is true of most languages.
+While I still have various other gripes, the same is true of most languages.

 Now I will just hope that Go gets tagged enums and I'll be pretty chuffed!